michaelsbradleyjr/node-clojurescript/README.md

 ...
 ```

 That's it!
-Installing `clojure-script` (the npm package name for this library) will automatically perform a package-localized installation of Clojure 1.3.0, Google Closure Compiler, etc.
+Installing `clojure-script` (the npm package name for this library) will automatically perform a package-localized installation of Clojure 1.3.0, ClojureScript r1011, Google Closure Compiler, etc.

 If you get an error during installation, look closely at the error message.
 Maybe you made a typo while following the steps above?
 If you can't figure it out, feel free to submit an [issue](https://github.com/michaelsbradleyjr/node-clojurescript/issues).